|2015-2016 League Title|

-He started his professional career at AZ.
-In 1990, Cocu moved to Vitesse Arnhem.
-In 1995, he joined PSV Eindhoven, where he won the KNVB Cup and the Eredivisie title in 1997.
-Cocu played for FC Barcelona between 1998 and 2004.
-There, he would become club captain, win La Liga in 1999 and play two Champions League semi-finals.
+Cocu played for AZ and Vitesse Arnhem before joining PSV Eindhoven.
+He played for FC Barcelona between 1998 and 2004.
 During Cocu’s second stint at PSV, he won another three Eredivisie titles and reached the Champions League semi-finals.
-After a year at Al Jazira, Cocu retired from professional football.
 With 101 caps, Cocu is fifth on the list of most Dutch international appearances.
 He also played at the 1998 and 2006 World Cup, as well as the 1996, 2000 and 2004 European Championships.
-During his career, he mainly played as a defensive ‘playmaker’ midfielder, but became equally known for his ability to be fielded as a defender, wing back, winger or forward.

 CM: Willy van de Kerkhof (Holland)

-He was a member of the 1974 World Cup team, but it was the 1978 WC Finals, where he carried the team to the Final.
-His twin brother Rene was also a part of the team.
-He played for FC Twente and PSV Eindhoven.
+Overall, Willy Van de Kerkhof appeared 63 times for his country.
+He was a member of the 1974 World Cup team, but it was the 1978 World Cup Finals, where he carried the team to the Final against the host Argentina.
+His twin brother Rene was also a part of the 1978 team.
+For his club career, he played for FC Twente and PSV Eindhoven.

 CM: Rene van de kerkhof (Holland)

 Willy's twin brother.
 His best year was in 1978 while playing for PSV.
 He was the runners-up at the World Cup, he also won the UEFA Cup, the Dutch championship and the KNVB Beker.
 He also played in Hong Kong.
-He is well remembered due to the incident before the 1978 World Cup final, when the opponent Argentinians objected to the cast he wore on his injured forearm since it could have injured an Argentinian player.
+Before the 1978 World Cup final, the opponent Argentinians objected to the cast he wore on his injured forearm which delayed his participation in the Final.